 And then we bought a Porsche...

-Naturally, we had started talking about how to make the Mazda quicker, but like all race cars, everything superfluous to racing had already been stripped out of it, even the heater and windshield wipers.
-So, reducing weight wasn’t an option.
-We could fit a turbo, or maybe buy a new engine, but no, we went back to racingjunk.com and picked up a Porsche 944.
-And let me tell you, this is the only issue with amateur racing - you still want to win, and inevitably that means dollars.
-Still, the Porker was only $4,000 (perhaps the standard in destroyed race cars) and it came with a spare engine.
-If anything, it was in a worse state than the RX7, and, unfortunately, it didn’t perform well at its inaugural event, Willow Springs Raceway.
-Willow Springs is steeped in history, and it's a tricky old track with one of the fastest, scariest corners in racing.
-It remains much the same as it was in the ’60s and the outfield is a rough, boulder-strewn desert.
+Naturally, we had started discussing ways to make the Mazda quicker, but, as with all race cars, everything superfluous to speed had already been stripped out of it, even the heater and windshield wipers.
+So, reducing weight was not an option.
+We could fit a turbo or maybe buy a new engine, but no, we went back to racingjunk.com and picked up a Porsche 944.
+And let me tell you, this is the only issue with amateur racing.
+You still want to win, and inevitably that means dollars.
+Still, the Porker was only $4,000 (perhaps the standard in destroyed race cars), and it came with a spare engine.
+If anything, it was in a worse state than the RX7, and, sadly, it did not perform well at Willow Springs Raceway, its inaugural event.
+Steeped in racing history, Willow Springs is a tricky old track, with one of the fastest, scariest corners in racing.
+It remains much the same as it did in the ’60s, and the outfield is a rough, boulder-strewn desert.
 On day two, Sergio had a big off and killed the Porsche.

 Sergio had received notice of his imminent posting to Afghanistan, and so, we signed up for one last race back at Laguna Seca.
-Cale joined us as a fourth driver and would prove to be the fastest of us, once again.
-We decided to run the RX7, but this time we had thrown a turbo on it.
-Spirits were high, finally, Mission Motorsports could be competitive.
+Cale joined us as a fourth driver and would prove to be the fastest of us once again.
+We decided to run the RX7, but this time would be different.
+We had thrown a turbo on it.
+Spirits were high.
+Finally, Mission Motorsports would be competitive.
 I should mention, none of us are mechanics, and without any time or place to test our slapdash engineering, we had to go racing with our fingers crossed.
-The results were fantastic.
-For about two minutes, and then we blew the oil seal and I crept around the track leaving a slick in my wake.
+The results were fantastic; for about two minutes, and then we blew an oil seal.
+I crept around the track, leaving a slick in my wake.

-We started the second, and final, race back where we began with Mission.
-Our normally aspirated RX7 gamely charging around Laguna Seca, rarely overtaking anything, but reliably letting us bounce it off the rev-limiter for seven hours straight.
-A podium finish would allude us once again, but as the sun set, a cold beer in hand, I watched the various teams hook up their trailers and head back to their regular working lives, and realized a podium finish, although nice, was never the point.
+We started the second (and our final) race back where we started with Mission.
+Our normally-aspirated RX7, gamely charging around Laguna Seca, rarely overtaking anything but reliably letting us bounce it off the rev-limiter for seven hours straight.
+A podium finish would elude us once again.
+But as the sun was setting, I sipped a cold beer and watched the various teams hook up their trailers and head back to their regular working lives and realized, although a podium finish would have been nice, it was never really the point.
 It was pure escapism.
-The lure of speed, the thrill of testing your limits and meeting the fear when you reach them, and above all, the camaraderie.
-For a handful of weekends each year, you’re a race car driver, and what’s better than that?
+The intense thrill of speed.
+A chance to test the limits of skill and nerve, and meet your fears when you surpass them, and above all, it was the best in camaraderie.
+For a handful of weekends a year, you’re a race car driver, and what's better than that?

 Mission Motorsport - from left, Me, Cale, Mike & Sergio